Range Map

 The Columbia 300 is a four-seat, fixed-gear, low-wing composite single, the naturally aspirated original of the airframe that later became the turbocharged Columbia 400 and, under Cessna, the TTx.
 The Lancair Company certified the LC40 Columbia 300 in 1998 and began deliveries in 2000 from Bend, Oregon, on a 310-hp naturally aspirated Continental IO-550-N. It cruises at 190 knots true, fast for a fixed-gear normally aspirated single, and shares the 400’s clean carbon-fiber structure and Utility-category strength.

-Against the naturally aspirated Cirrus SR22, the Columbia 300 offers comparable speed with a stiffer, more conventional feel and no airframe parachute.
-It is the value entry into the Columbia family: the same airframe and cabin as the 400, without the turbo system’s complexity, cost, or altitude reach.
+Production was short: the 300 was superseded around 2003 by the LC42 Columbia 350 and never wore a Cessna badge, so a buyer finds it only under the Lancair or Columbia names.
+Against the naturally aspirated Cirrus SR22 it offers comparable speed with a stiffer, more conventional feel and no airframe parachute.
+It is the value entry to the Columbia family: the same airframe and cabin as the 400, without the turbo system’s complexity, cost, or altitude reach.

 Key Features for GA Buyers